Getting Information About Your Internet Services

 Getting Information About Your Internet Gateways Using AWS CLI

-To get information about one or more Internet gateways, use the describe-internet-gateways command following this syntax:
+To get information about one or more internet gateways, use the describe-internet-gateways command following this syntax:

 Request sample